furaihankamyl/furaihankamyl.github.io/content/sahabat-ai.md

-# Building Sahabat AI: How GoTo Brought an Open-Source LLM to Seven Indonesian Universities

 **Category:** Collaboration | **Year:** 2024–2025

 Indonesia has hundreds of living languages, millions of daily text conversations in slang and regional dialects, and a digital economy that runs on informal communication.
 Yet most large language models are trained predominantly on English-language data — and when they do support Indonesian, they often miss the texture of how people actually speak.